gerth2/gerth2.github.io/_posts/2019-09-05-team_mentality.md

 Keeping a positive attitude is, for me, the foundation of a good team.

-Technical subjects are, unfortunately, dry and impartial.
-Physics and Math are governed by cold and impartial laws which, though advantageous for their consistency, do little to reassure human beings of their inherent value and worth. _Before_ spending time delving into these technical topics, it's well worth the time to establish that you are _happy_ to simply be in the presence of your teammates.
+Technical subjects are, for better or worse, dry and impartial.
+Physics and Math are governed by cold and impartial laws.
+Though advantageous for their consistency, these laws do little to reassure human beings of their inherent value and worth. _Before_ spending time delving into these technical topics, it's well worth the time to establish that you are _happy_ to simply be in the presence of your teammates.
 Make them know that you enjoy being with them - even if you're not looking forward to the events of the day.
-Establishing this knowledge of desire to _be_ a team will provide the motivation to grow as a team.
+Establishing knowledge of the desire to _be_ a team will provide the motivation to grow as a team.

 An established positive attitude greatly helps people be _internally motivated_ to find solutions to problems.
 They know their time is appreciated and well spent, and that their efforts are worthwhile for the success of the team.
 When individuals actively seek out solutions to problems, without relying on the solution of other team members, they grow their own capability and skill.
 This growth is essential for future team success.

 A positive team is one which is _inherently fun_ to be a part of.
-Not because someone made it fun, but because the team and the work itself is considered fun.
+Not because someone made it fun, but because the team transforms the work into something which can be enjoyed.
+Something which has a purpose and meaning, and goes beyond a simple task to "take care of".
 Team members build each other up, strengthening relationships of trust and mutual respect.

 ## Building Trust for Growth